dhensen/my-nvim/README.md

 The first line backs up your existing neovim config if you have it.
 It will open up neovim and install plugins etc.

+## Issues

+- After moving from packer to Lazy, TSUpdate runs on every restart.
+Run :checkhealth and search for `packer` remove left over dirs/files and you're good.